stephenscaff/nested-links/readme.md

 ## Nested Link

-A JS component that allows for links nested inside a block level link via a data attribute.
+A JS component that allows for links nested inside a block level link, via a data attribute.

 ## What's that good for?